Is it for me?

-I am wholly committed to engaging with people who feel ready to acknowledge and work through (at their own pace) their lived emotional, psychological, and interpersonal difficulties.
-Some of my clients experience an often debilitating anxiety, distress, and sense of dread in their personal and/or occupational life.
+I am wholly committed to engaging with people who feel ready to work through (at their own pace) their particular emotional, psychological, and interpersonal difficulties.
+For example, some of my clients experience debilitating anxieties, distress, and a sense of dread in their personal and/or occupational life.

 Psychodynamic Psychotherapy does not provide a ‘quick fix’.
 Rather, it is a deeply invested, committed and enduring process.
 Psychotherapy aims to increase your self-comprehension, challenge maladaptive coping mechanisms, lower psychic defences, and liberate ones self toward enabling more informed choices.

-Whilst I have a confident capacity to work with a range of psychic distress, I have some areas of specialisation which might be a particular focus for you as a potential client:
+Whilst I have a confident capacity to work with a range of psychic distress and challenges, I have some areas of specialisation which might be a particular focus for you as a potential client:

 - Social class identity – ‘transitioning’ from working-class roots, impostor syndrome, fitting in, shame, humiliation, classism.

 - LGBTQ+ matters- coming to terms with and coming-out, Identity conflict, Internalised homophobia, rejection, loneliness, self-esteem.

 - Men and Masculinity – identity, toxicity, aggression, self-sufficiency, competitiveness, anger, role conflict.

 Psychotherapy or Counselling?

 Counselling is not a diluted form of Psychotherapy.
-The main differences are that it is shorter-term (usually up to 12 sessions) and specifically focused on an area of focus that you want to address.
+The main differences are that it is shorter-term (usually up to 12 sessions) and focused on a specific area of concern or difficulty that you want to address.

 In Psychotherapy, we meet once or in some cases twice per week for an open-ended period, which is regularly reviewed to measure progress.
 Whereas in Counselling, sessions are once weekly and for a set period.